The Hidden Cost of Website Neglect at Growing Tech Companies

 This gap quietly kills momentum.
 Simple website changes take weeks because they sit in the engineering backlog behind product work.
 Tracking breaks and nobody notices until a campaign report doesn’t add up.
 Performance degrades one plugin, one unoptimized image, one forgotten script at a time.
 And eventually, someone proposes a full rebuild — not because the site is broken, but because the frustration has compounded into something that feels unsolvable.

-The articles in this section explore why this ownership gap exists, what it actually costs growing companies (spoiler: far more than most teams realize), and how to close it — whether that means bringing in fractional WebOps leadership, restructuring how marketing and engineering collaborate on the site, or simply building better processes around an asset that directly impacts every campaign you run.
+The articles in this section explore why this ownership gap exists, what it actually costs growing companies (spoiler: far more than most teams realize), and how to close it — whether that means bringing in dedicated WebOps support, restructuring how marketing and engineering collaborate on the site, or simply building better processes around an asset that directly impacts every campaign you run.

 Your product has a CTO.
 Your marketing site has nobody.
 Here's what the ownership gap costs growing SaaS companies and how to fix it.